-'Behold, God is my salvation: I will trust, and not be afraid, for the Lord Jehovah is my strength and my song; he also is become my salvation.'
-'And in that day shall ye say, Praise the Lord, call upon his name, declare his doings among the people.'-Isaiah xii.
+WRITTEN BY HIMSELF.
+VOLI Behold, God is my salvation; I will trust and not be afraid, for the Lord Jehovah is my strength and my song; he also is become my salvation.
+And in that shall ye say, Praise the Lord, call upon his name, declare his doings among the people.
+Isaiah xii.
 2, 4.
+LONDON: